ayamir/dotfiles/nord/.config/nvim/README.md

 The second part is Vim-Plug's settings which consists of all of my plugins.

-The third part is common keybinding settings.
+The third part is common simple keybinding settings about some plugins.

 `plugin` directory includes some plugins' specific settings.